brotzeit/rustic/README.md

 - `rustic-cargo-comint-run`

-This is meant for interactive programs when you might need to pass data to it via stdin.
+This is meant for both interactive and non interactive programs.
+For non interactive programs, you would need to pass data to it via stdin.
 It's creates a new mode which is built on top of `comint-mode`.
 You can press `C-c C-g` in this mode's buffer to make it re-run.
+You can pass input to the program directly in it's output buffer and press `RET`.

+- `rustic-cargo-plain-run`

+This is similar to the above `rustic-cargo-comint-run`.
+Input can be sent to the program in one of two ways:

+- `rustic-compile-send-input`, which reads the input from the minibuffer.
+- `rustic-cargo-run-use-comint`: when this variable is set to t, the input can be typed directly into the output buffer of 'cargo run' and sent off with `RET`, just like in `comint-mode`.
+You need [polymode](https://polymode.github.io) installed for this to work.

 ### Outdated